Asheer1511/MessagingTool/README.md

 RetrieveUsers Class: Broken down into 3 methods -GetUsersAndFollowers(): Gets the users and associated followers and stores them in the TwitterUsers model.
--GetFollowersAsUsers(): Where the followers exist but not as users, they need to be added aas users.
+-GetFollowersAsUsers(): Where the followers exist but not as users, they need to be added as users.
 I have created these 2 seperate methods to avoid a heavy handed nested foreach statement to combine all this data.

 -ProcessUsersAndFollowers(): used to combine the outpt from the above 2 methods into a consolidated TwitterUsers model.